 - Central City Precinct

 - Maryvale Precinct

 - South Mountain Precinct

-Police Officer training in Phoenix includes completing an application for employment, passing a physical agility test, and passing a background investigation.
-Once the candidate has completed the initial phase and has been given an interview with the police department, the second phase of Police Officer training in Phoenix includes a polygraph examination, a psychological test, a medical examination, and a controlled substance screening.
+Candidates must pass a physical agility test and background investigation.
+Once candidates have completed the initial phase and have interviewed with the department, they must successfully complete the second phase, which includes passing a polygraph examination, psychological test, medical examination, and controlled substance screening.

-The Tucson Police Department, which has 1,532 employees and a budget of $24 million (as of FY2009), is divided into five patrol divisions (which are further divided into sectors):
+The Tucson Police Department serves the more than 1.1 million people living in the state’s second largest city.
+The department is divided into five patrol divisions (which are further divided into sectors):

 - Operations Division Downtown

 - Operations Division East

 - Operations Division Midtown